davidc6/exploring_rust/code-samples/README.md

 - Use references where full ownership is not required.
 - Duplicate the value
 - Reduce the number of long-lived objects
 - Data should be wrapped in a type that is designed to assist with movement issues
+- Making good use of Rust involves thinking about ownership.
+Whether a function should receive a reference to a value or a value itself.

 #### Lifetimes